Revisiting the December Monday Night(mare) Against Tennessee

 Miami Looks to Capitalize on Levis' Struggles

-While Levis had his breakout moment against the Dolphins last season, his career hasn’t followed a smooth trajectory.
+While Levis had his breakout moment against the Dolphins last season, his career hasn't been smooth.

-In 12 career starts, Levis holds a 3-9 record and has struggled with turnovers.
-This season, the Titans quarterback is responsible for more turnovers than any player in the NFL through three weeks.
+In 12 career starts, Levis has a 3-9 record and has struggled with turnovers.
+This season, the Titans quarterback has been responsible for more turnovers than any player in the NFL through three weeks.
 He has thrown five interceptions and lost three fumbles, leading to a minus-7 turnover ratio for Tennessee.

-For Miami, pressuring Levis and forcing errors will be key to preventing a repeat of the December meltdown.
+For Miami, pressuring Levis and forcing errors will prevent a repeat of the December meltdown.

-The game Monday night is more than just another regular season matchup.
-It’s a chance for the Dolphins to erase the memory of the December collapse and get back in the win column.
+The game on Monday night is more than just another regular-season matchup.
+It's a chance for the Dolphins to erase the memory of the December collapse and get back in the win column.